cmaureir/progra-alma/lectures/lecture2.rst

 In general,
 the ``for`` loop with range
-is used when the iteration number is know before entering the loop.
+is used when the iteration number is known before entering the loop.

 Functions
 ---------
 .. index:: function

-Suppose we need write a program which calculate the `combinatorial number`_ `C(m, n)`, defined by:
+Suppose we need to write a program which calculates the `combinatorial number`_ `C(m, n)`, defined by: